How to Apply for the Juris Doctor (JD) Program

 - An AD applicant may not apply for another binding early decision program at another law school.

-- Merit-based scholarships will awarded following admission.
+- Merit-based scholarships will be awarded following admission.
 However, the AD program is not recommended for those who need to know their full financial aid package before paying a deposit.

 - Candidates admitted under the AD program may not defer admission.